xpe0ple/xpe0ple/README.md

 Currently learning SQL, Python, Power BI, and Web Development.

 I use GitHub to document my learning journey, coursework projects, and personal projects.
+My goal is to build practical skills in data analytics and business intelligence through hands-on projects.

 ## Currently Learning